Vieshoth/vieshoth.github.io/_posts/Bigdata/2018-12-31-PART-2_Scala_Functions.markdown

 ```

 This function return Unit datatype that means it returns nothing.
 So nothing was assigned to the variable z.
-It is mandatory to mention the datatype for the parameters.
+NOTE: It is mandatory to mention the datatype for the parameters.

 #### Function objects.